papsti/inst.old.reprex/README.md

 # inst.old.reprex

-When installing an R package, some folders within `inst` whose names end in "old" get filtered out and are not installed.
+When installing an R package, folders within `inst` whose names end in "old" get filtered out and are not installed.
 This issue is not restricted to first-level subdirectories of `inst`.

 For example, in this package we have the following directory strucuture in `inst`: